nortikin/sverchok/docs/Unit_01/lesson_02.rst

 Lesson 02 - A Circle
 --------------------

-This lesson will introduce the following nodes: ``List Length, List Shift, List Zip``, and use nodes seen in Lesson 01.
+This lesson will introduce the following nodes: ``List Length, List Shift, List Zip, Formula+``, and use nodes seen in Lesson 01.

 This will continue from the previous lesson where we made a plane from 4 vectors.
 We can reuse some of these nodes in order to make a Circle.
 If you saved it as suggested load it up or You can also create it from scratch by cross referencing this image.